-What is eye twitching?
+What is an eye twitch?

 Stress – the main culprit